 For younger kids, visual-based learning software such as Scratch is perfect for learning core programming concepts.
-For older kids who are adept to learning more sophisticated concepts, ‘high level’ (or easily read) languages such as Python are the best entry point to learning, which has the added benefit of being a ‘real life’ programming language used worldwide.
+For older kids who are adept at learning more sophisticated concepts, ‘high level’ (or easily read) languages such as Python are the best entry point to learning, which has the added benefit of being a ‘real-life’ programming language used worldwide.

-There is a significant jump in technical understanding between both styles of learning, and this is largely down to the ability of the child.
-The ages of 10 – 15 are a significant period of development for a child, and the medium which they use to learn will be determined by their existing ability for comprehension and to solve problems.
+There is a significant jump in technical understanding between both styles of learning, largely depending on the ability of the child.
+The ages of 10 - 15 are a significant period of development for a child, and the medium they use to learn will be determined by their existing ability for comprehension and problem-solving.

-There are many ‘gameified’ learning platforms aimed at kids within this age group such as codecombat.com, which frames the python coding experience in a game.
-The colors, storyline, and task-driven storyline keep kids interested and engaged.
+Many 'gamified' learning platforms aimed at kids within this age group, such as codecombat.com, frame the Python coding experience in a game.
+The colors, storyline, and task-driven structure keep kids interested and engaged.

 “Engaging with the world in playful ways is essential for laying a foundation for learning early in life” (Jennifer M. Zosh, Emily J. Hopkins, 2017)

 How Do Kids Learn to Code?
 Through play!
-Minecraft, a popular first person adventure game available on most platforms, is a particularly good example of learning through play.
-When kids are able to imagine and produce their own custom modifications, they become more focused and engaged and associate learning with fun.
-However, be careful.
-Minecraft will not teach our student to code, but how to play games.
+Minecraft, a popular first-person adventure game available on most platforms, is a particularly good example of learning through play.
+When kids can imagine and produce their own custom modifications, they become more focused and engaged and associate learning with fun.
+However, it's important to note that Minecraft will not teach students to code but rather how to play games.